Reviews of The Ghost in the Shell (1989) and related work

 Three years later.
 Bateau is despondent after the disappearance of Kusanagi.
 He cares for his dumpy old Basset Hound and toys with death in his combat-cyborg body.
 He and Togusa, who now has a cyberbrain implant, investigate a new line of androids who are going insane.

 An animated feature.
 This one retains the thrilling action set pieces and philosophical depth of the 1995 film, but the visuals and the writing style are very different.
 Philosophy is now front and centre.
-The script, though based on chapter 6 of the original comic, is overloaded with quotes from and allusions to famous thinkers, all the way from Psalms 139 to Saitō Ryokuu’s 19th-century aphorisms and Richard Dawkins’s Extended Phenotype (1982).
+The script is based mainly on chapter 6 (“Robot Rondo”) of the original comic, but overloaded with quotes from and allusions to famous thinkers, all the way from Psalms 139 to Saitō Ryokuu’s 19th-century aphorisms and Richard Dawkins’s Extended Phenotype (1982).
 A one-scene forensic technician named Haraway is based on Donna Haraway, whose Cyborg Manifesto (1985) echoes throughout.
 Here’s a passage from the real Haraway that may shine some light on the plot:

 Cyborg writing is about the power to survive, not on the basis of original innocence, but on the basis of seizing the tools to mark the world that marked them as other.

 The film is challenging but successfully develops a couple of themes.
 The basic plot is driven by the theme of Haraway’s women exploited in transnational capitalism: The Locus Solus corporation selling sexbots programmed with AI trained on trafficked girls and manufactured literally off shore.
 These women, as cyborgs, are able to fight back through the means of their own exploitation, which are means of production.
-Similarly, the operatives of Section 9, who normally hack their opponents, are now hacked with false inputs, re-introducing the first film’s theme of phenomenology and integrating it with authenticity and pained ruminations on the Buddha nature of non-sentient dolls.
-Androids, discussed at length here, were also visible in the original: the girls in Aramaki’s op centre.
+Similarly, the operatives of Section 9, who normally hack their opponents, are now hacked with false inputs, re-introducing the first film’s theme of phenomenology and integrating it with authenticity and pained ruminations on the human form.

 ‣‣‣ “Towards A New Posthuman Ontology – The Anti-Anthropocentrism of Ghost in the Shell 2: Innocence” (2020Text)